rbms-bsc/DCRMR/_pages/Edition/Edition.md

 >Designation of edition, designation of named revision of edition  / statement of responsibility relating to edition

-<a name="3.01.2.2">3.01.2.2</a> [Parallel designation of edition](/DCRMR/edition/Parallel-designation-of-edition/) and [Parallel designation of named revision of edition](/DCRMR/edition/Designation-of-named-revision-of-edition/) are transcribed in the order in which they appear on the preferred source of information.
+<a name="3.01.2.2">3.01.2.2</a> [Parallel designation of edition](/DCRMR/edition/Parallel-designation-of-edition/) and [Parallel designation of named revision of edition](/DCRMR/edition/Designation-of-named-revision-of-edition/) are transcribed in the order indicated by the sequence, layout, or lettering style on the preferred source of information.

 >Designation of edition, designation of named revision of edition = Parallel designation of edition, parallel designation of named revision of edition